≡ Menu

 Total vehicle sales data includes all sales by joint ventures on a total vehicle basis, not based on our percentage ownership interest in the joint venture.”

 Therefore, GM’s total vehicle sales include retail volume, fleet sales, and vehicles delivered from dealers to other businesses.
+However, the sales of these vehicles are not recognized as sales revenue earned by GM.

 What Is Presented In This Article